How Dungeons & Dragons (and other tabletop roleplaying games) Can Help Us Grow: An OT’s Perspective

 Kids (and grown-ups!) can safely explore emotions and problem-solving by stepping into a character's shoes.
 A study by Atherton and colleagues (2025), showed that playing tabletop role playing games like D&D can lead to improved self esteem in autistic individuals!

-3. Fine motor skill opportunities GALORE
+3. Fine Motor Skill Opportunities GALORE

-4. Inclusive for all kinds of thinkers
+4. Inclusive for All Kinds of Thinkers

-5. Problem Solving & Teamwork
+5. Problem Solving and Teamwork

-6. Self-advocacy Practice
+6. Self-Advocacy Practice

 7. Strengthening Executive Functioning Skills